-You can explore the evidence on on-the-job training in full, by visiting our Youth Employment Toolkit. \To understand why we haven't included any information about apprenticeships in this resource, please see our note on the back page of this resource.
+You can explore the evidence on on-thejob training in full, by visiting our Youth Employment Toolkit.
+To understand why we haven't included any information about apprenticeships in this resource, please see our note on the back page of this resource.
+On average, for every two young people facing additional barriers who can take part in a programme, one will get a job who wouldn't have done so without the intervention.